 There are three levels of 16-19 Bursary payment:

 This is for young people in care, care leavers, young people in receipt of Income Support (or Universal Credit) in their own name and disabled young people in receipt of Employment Support Allowance who are also in receipt of Disability Living Allowance (or Personal Independence Payments).
 Written evidence proving eligibility with respect to one of these categories will be required.

 Payment of £1200 per year – six equal payments of £200 commencing as close to the first school day in September as possible and paid on the first day of each half term providing the above eligibility criteria have been met.

 This is for those students who received free school meals in Year 11 (as certified by a local authority letter if the student is new to the school in Year 12) or those students eligible for free school meals in Year 11 who did not take up this offer, but whose eligibility can be certified by a DWP or HMRC letter addressed to the student’s parent/carer.
 If at any time your family circumstances change and you no longer meet the Free School Meal eligibility criteria, we require you to inform us so that payment can be adjusted/stopped.

-Students should endeavour to apply for a bursary by 27th September 2013.
+Students should endeavour to apply for a bursary by 16th September 2016.
 However, applications are welcome to be submitted throughout the academic year.
 The Bursary panel will meet in October, January and May to consider applications.
-The panel consists of the Headmaster, Deputy Headmaster (Sixth Form), Finance Manager and the Sixth Form Pastoral / Administrative Officer.
+The panel consists of the Headteacher, Deputy Headteacher (Sixth Form), Finance Manager, School Burser and the Sixth Form Administrative Officer.

 Application forms and evidence should be submitted to the Deputy Headteacher (Sixth Form), Mr Jenkins and Mrs Collins (6th Form Administrator) via the 6th Form Administrative collection tray in reception.

 Documents to download:-